Fold Bitcoin Rewards App Review: Legit or Hype?

 Opening a Fold account

-Currently, you can also earn 5,000 free Sats when you join Fold using a referral link like this one.
-Note that, to take advantage of this offer, you’ll need to create a regular account and not an anonymous one.
+Currently, you can also earn up to 20,000 free Sats when you join Fold using a referral link like this one, sign up for a Fold Card, and make your first purchase.

 Fold Verify Card message